connorfitzpatrick/connorfitzpatrick/README.md

 </p>
 <p align="center"><img src="https://komarev.com/ghpvc/?username=connorfitzpatrick&style=flat&color=blue" alt=""></p>

 <h2>I am a Full Stack Software Developer who is passionate about working on exciting projects and learning new things.
-On this page you can find old projects that I have worked on in the past, as well as new ones that I am currently working on.
+On this page you will find old projects that I have worked on in the past, as well as new ones that I am currently working on.
 But first, a little about me:</h2>
 <br>
 <h2>Career History<h2>
 <ul>